hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintD/us017/03.design/Readme.md

-# US 010 -Creat a order
+# US 017 - To List all Deals

 ## 3. Design - User Story Realization